 - B.A., Bachelor of Arts in Psychology, West Virginia University, 2002

-Pierce has an extensive seventeen-year clinical career as a board-certified music therapist with a history of providing meaningful, goal-directed services to individuals/groups in the following settings: nursing homes, assisted living facilities, acute/ long-term adult mental health facilities, facilities for individuals diagnosed with developmental disabilities, acute/long-term forensic mental health facilities and substance abuse facilities.
-He is an active musician performing and recording with many state and national groups.
-He has been an active member of the Certification Board for Music Therapist Mississippi Task Force serving as state chair and advocating at the state and national level for music therapy services.
+Dr. Pierce has an extensive eighteen-year clinical career as a board-certified music therapist with a history of providing meaningful, goal-directed services to individuals/groups in the following settings: nursing homes, assisted living facilities, acute/long-term adult mental health facilities, facilities for individuals diagnosed with developmental disabilities, juvenile detention centers, acute/long-term forensic mental health facilities and dual diagnosis facilities.
+Using music therapy interventions, he successfully gained rapport and engaged individual/group participants to achieve individualized goals on their journey to wellness.